compsciacademy/fulltime-program-2021-Q2/Day01/README.md

-mv     moves a file or directory cp     copies a file or directory and its contents rm     removes a file or directory
+mv     moves a file or directory cp     copies a file or directory and its contents rm     removes a file or directory cd     change directory cat    concatenates files (also prints them to the terminal)
 ```

 **Exercise 01**